l33tlamer/traefik-compose/README.md

 the proxy network and copy/paste those lines for the labels.
 No need to touch Traefik configs or to restart Traefik.

 After adding a new proxied service and starting it, give it a little bit of time.
-It can take ~30sec sometimes for Traefik to recognize a fresh container and start proxying for it.
+Sometimes it can take ~30sec for Traefik to recognize a fresh container and start proxying for it.

 In addition to all this, you need a proper DNS setup that points your `subdomain.example.com` of a service to the IP of this Traefik instance, do NOT point it at the IP of the service.